 From 1999 - 2007 he worked as the co-founder and chief scientist of Caramba Labs Software AG (CarambaLabs.com) in Vienna (acquired by Engineering NetWorld AG), a venture capital co-funded software company focused on software for collaborative processes in teams.
 Caramba Labs was nominated for several (international and national) awards: World Technology Award in the category of Software (2001); Top-Startup companies in Austria (Cap Gemini Ernst & Young) (2002); MERCUR Innovationspreis der Wirtschaftskammer (2002).
 From 2006-2012, Prof. Dustdar was on the management board of the Association of the alumni of the TU Wien.

-He is a member of the evaluation panel for INRIA, a Review Panel expert for COST, 2015-2017, and a Management Committee Member of ACROSS - ICT COST Action project IC1304: Autonomous Control for a Reliable Internet of Services.
+He is a Review Panel expert for COST, 2015-2017, and a Management Committee Member of ACROSS - ICT COST Action project IC1304: Autonomous Control for a Reliable Internet of Services.
 He is charter member of the Association of Information Systems (AIS), member of the IEEE Computer society, ACM, GI, and Austrian Computer Society.
 He was an invited expert evaluator for the IST 6th Framework (FP6) of the European Commission, an invited expert for the 7th Framework roadmap definitions for several working groups, as well as a Technical Expert for the roadmap definition for the European Commission's resarch on the Future Internet.
 He has been a scientific reviewer for the European Research Council (ERC) as well as a number of National Science Foundations e.g., DFG (Germany), NWO (Netherlands), SNF (Switzerland), EPSRC (UK), SFI (Ireland), Czech Science Foundation (GA CR), NSERC (Canada), FWO (Research Foundation Flanders, Belgium), FCT (Foundation for Science and Technology, Portugal), Einstein Foundation Berlin (Germany).
-On behalf of the National Commission for Scientific and Technological Development (CONICYT) and the Superior Council of the National Fund for Scientific & Technological Development (FONDECYT), Chile, Academy of Finland, Israel Science Foundation, EPSRC Peer Review College, New Zealand Ministry of Business, Innovation & Employment (MBIE), National Research Foundation of Korea (NRF), Research Council of Norway, Russian Science Foundation, Research Council for Natural Sciences and Engineering at the Academy of Finland.
+On behalf of the National Commission for Scientific and Technological Development (CONICYT) and the Superior Council of the National Fund for Scientific & Technological Development (FONDECYT), Chile, Academy of Finland, Israel Science Foundation, EPSRC Peer Review College, New Zealand Ministry of Business, Innovation & Employment (MBIE), National Research Foundation of Korea (NRF), Research Council of Norway, Russian Science Foundation (RSF), Research Council for Natural Sciences and Engineering at the Academy of Finland.